The Power of Thought

 When past relationships incited intense emotions, scars are left.
 Intensity creates patterns of response that continue with new connections.
 A new relationship doesn’t swoop down and rescue us.
 New habits, requiring mindful effort, must be established.
 We must patiently and diligently act in opposition to the emotional driving forces created from dangerous pasts.
 New relationships heighten emotions rather than tame them.
 Even the most loving partner fails to fulfill unreasonable expectations.
 Many relationships are doomed before they start; the stormy ocean of thought thrashes against reality, stirring our souls, reminding of the chaos from our pasts.
 But the human drive for partnership continues to push us forward while our emotional limitations frustrate our efforts to bond, leaving us conflicted.

-"The human warning system masterfully learns, establishing patterns, and then relieves cognition of the work by creating habitual responses.
-This process eases cognitive load but also locks the brain into habits. "
+"The human warning system masterfully learns, establishing patterns, and then relieves cognition of work by creating habitual responses.

 When nothing is wrong, but our brain screams that something is, igniting emotions, our cognitive evaluations must restore order and work through the muck.
 We can accept the emotional signal unconditionally as legitimate, seeking outside causes that don’t exist, or accept the flooding of emotion as a glitch in the learning system and seek help to reprogram our learning.